4. Beginner's Components

 Arduino is an open-source project for learning about microcontrollers and programming.
 Arduino consists of a hardware platform (a circuit board) and a free open-source programming environment used to program the circuit board (a program or application that runs on the PC).

 As a beginner, you will build circuits on a breadboard and connect them to the Arduino board.
 A program will then be loaded to the Arduino board from a PC via a USB cable.
 The program running on the Arduino board will operate the connected circuit – for example it will flash a light on and off, play a tune and more.

 There is more than one type of Arduino board.
 The beginner's tutorials use the entry-level Arduino board called the Arduino Uno.
 An official Arduino Uno board can be bought from the Arduino store, or from authorized Arduino distributors.
 Alternatively a clone or compatible board can be used.

 You will need a standard USB cable (not the one with miniature connector) to connect the Arduino board to a PC.

 Every circuit needs a power source.
-Stand alone circuits will be powered by a battery.
-Circuits interfaced to the Arduino Uno board will be powered from the Arduino Uno which receives its power from a PC's USB port.
+Stand alone circuits are powered by a battery.
+Circuits interfaced to the Arduino Uno board are powered from the Arduino Uno which receives its power from a PC's USB port.